 To make this sound bell-like, sing each note to a ‘dong’ sound.
 The ‘d’ of ‘dong’ should be really hard, then close to the ‘ng’ sound quickly.

-Use the famous wedding march by Mendelssohn but add your own words, for example:
+Use the famous wedding march by Mendelssohn, but add your own words, for example:

-8. The danger motif could be a sinister tune with eerie words, some percussion/body percussion, even just a scream and a stamp.
+8. The danger motif could be a sinister tune with eerie words, some percussion/body percussion, or even just a scream and a stamp.

 Set up your structure with an 16 beat pattern.
-Danger could sound slow and ominous like the Jaws theme tune or fast and frantic.
+Danger could sound slow and ominous, like the Jaws theme tune, or fast and frantic.
 For this motif, we’re going to create sounds that progress from slow to fast.
 Here are some examples: